Valley of stability: Neutrons, protons, and binding energy

+The pairing term has a sign convention.
 The difference between the mass of a nucleus and the sum of the masses of the neutrons and protons that comprise it is known as the mass defect.
 E_{B} is often divided by the mass number to obtain binding energy per nucleon for comparisons of binding energies between nuclides.
 Each of the terms in this formula has a theoretical basis.
 The coefficients $a_{V}$, $a_{S}$, $a_{C}$, $a_{A}$ and a coefficient that appears in the formula for $\delta(A,Z)$ are determined empirically.

 The binding energy expression gives a quantitative estimate for the neutron-proton ratio.
 The energy is a quadratic expression in Z that is minimized when the neutron-proton ratio is $N/Z \approx 1 + \frac{a_C}{2a_A} A^{2/3}$.
 This equation for the neutron-proton ratio shows that in stable nuclides the number of neutrons is greater than the number of protons by a factor that scales as $A^{2/3}$.

 The negative of binding energy per nucleon for the stable nuclides located along the bottom of the valley of stability.
 Iron-56 is about the most stable nuclide, and it is about the lowest point within the valley of stability.

 The figure at right shows the average binding energy per nucleon as a function of atomic mass number along the line of beta stability, that is, along the bottom of the valley of stability.
 For very small atomic mass number (H, He, Li), binding energy per nucleon is small, and this energy increases rapidly with atomic mass number.
 Nickel-62 (28 protons, 34 neutrons) has the highest mean binding energy of all nuclides, while iron-58 (26 protons, 32 neutrons) and iron-56 (26 protons, 30 neutrons) are a close second and third.
 These nuclides lie at the very bottom of the valley of stability.
 From this bottom, the average binding energy per nucleon slowly decreases with increasing atomic mass number.
 The heavy nuclide ^{238}U is not stable, but is slow to decay with a half-life of 4.5 billion years.
 It has relatively small binding energy per nucleon.